rabdiego/rabdiego/README.md

 ---
 ## 🇧🇷 Who am I
-I'm Diego, a Computer Science student at UFC (Universidade Federal do Ceará), and currently working at [InsightLab](https://www.insightlab.ufc.br/), in Fortaleza - Brazil.
+I'm Diego, a Computer Science student at UFC (Universidade Federal do Ceará).

 ## 💻 What do I code with?
 <div align="center">